-- 1. Traffic must be controlled by an appropriate protocol inspector.

-An appropriate protocol inspector is activated automatically unless its use is denied by traffic rules.
+- Traffic must be controlled by an appropriate protocol inspector.
+An appropriate protocol inspector is activated automatically unless its use is denied by - An appropriate protocol inspector is activated automatically unless its use is denied by traffic rules.
 For details, refer to chapter 9.3. - 2.
-Connections must not be encrypted.
-SSL encrypted traffic (HTTPS and FTPS protocols) cannot be monitored.
-In this case you can block access to certain servers using traffic rules (see chapter 9.3). - 3.
-FTP protocols cannot be filtered if the secured authentication (SASO) is used. - 4.
+Kerio Control allows to filter also encrypted traffic (HTTPS protocol).
+It is therefore possible to allow or block access to an entire server, without the option to allow or block access to individual pages located on the server. - 3.
+Secured FTP traffic (FTPS) cannot be filtered.
+FTP protocol can neither be filtered if secured authentication (SASO) is used. - 4.
 Both HTTP and FTP rules are applied also when the Kerio Control's proxy server is used (then, condition 1 is irrelevant).
 However, FTP protocol cannot be filtered if the parent proxy server is used (for details, see chapter 11.5).
 In such a case, FTP rules are not applied. - 5.
-If the proxy server is used (see chapter 11.5), It is also possible to filter HTTPS servers (e.g. https://secure.kerio.com/).
+If the proxy server is used (see chapter 11.5), it is also possible to filter HTTPS servers (e.g. https://secure.kerio.com/).
 However, it is not possible to filter individual objects at these servers.